 - Clean the pool cover prior to deploying it.
 If you have leaves overlooking the pool, consider adding a leaf net.

-- Disconnect the electricity to the pump at the main control and disconnect the plumbing.
+- Shut off the breaker the pump at the main control panel.

 At the Start of the Swim Season

 When opening your pool for the season, do the following:

 - Add fresh water to the pool to bring the water level to its normal range before starting the system.
 Turn on breaker to the pool devices.
 Test that your system is working before removing the cover.

 - Remove any skimmer freeze protection devices.